Design Engineering Theory Topics - Home Page

 • easily manufactured

-• needs coating as not very aesthic
+• needs coating as not very aesthetic

 • weak compare to real wood or plywood